 Nature Study Series for Homeschoolers

 Seven Ponds Nature Center is an ideal outdoor classroom where children can experience nature first hand.
 In this series of programs, our experienced staff and well trained volunteer naturalists guide children toward an awareness and appreciation of our natural world, using hands-on activities, specimens, slide shows, and nature walks.
 These programs complement state science objectives and focus on specific ecological concepts.
 To encourage individual participation on the trail, children will be divided into groups of about 15 students.
-Fee: $4.00 per person (Any adults who plan on participating in the program also pay this fee.)
+Fee: $4.00 per person (Participating adults also pay this fee.)
 For more information or to pre-register your child, please call (810) 796-3200.

 Grades K – 2 and Grades 3 – 6

 We will spend the afternoon learning about what a rock is, and how important rocks are to the plants and animals.
 This session will be divided into younger and older groups of learners.
 The younger learner will focus on living and nonliving characteristics and the rock cycle through hands-on investigations.
 The older learners will focus on rock and mineral identification, rock cycle, and ecosystems.